maxpichev/Wazuh-SIEM-lab---Windows-endpoint-Sysmon-Attomic-Red-Team-Detection-rules/README.md

 Used on both VM's to establish a connection to the internet.

 2. VirtualBox Host-only Ethernet adapter
-Used on both VM's to assign different public IP adresses to our private ip adress to establish a connectiong between both VM's and make them communicate with each other on different IP's on the same network. (they can't run together on NAT , since they got same IP. so with second adapter we assigning two different unique addresses to make them establish a connection between each other).
+Used on both VM's to assign different public IP adresses to our private ip address to establish a connection between both VM's and make them communicate with each other on different IP's on the same network. (they can't run together on NAT , since they got same IP. so with second adapter we assigning two different unique addresses to make them establish a connection between each other).